Skip to content

 Create High-Quality, Search-Optimised Content

-Content remains king in the organic traffic realm.
-Your content strategy should focus on answering your customers' questions whilst showcasing your expertise.
+Content remains king for organic traffic.
+Your content strategy should answer your customers' questions.
+At the same time, it should showcase your expertise.

 Research Your Audience's Questions

-Start by identifying what your target customers are actually searching for.
-Use tools like Google's "People Also Ask" feature, Answer The Public, or simply engage with your existing customers to understand their pain points.
+Start by finding out what your target customers search for.
+Use tools like Google's "People Also Ask" feature or Answer The Public.
+Or simply talk to your existing customers to learn their pain points.

-For a fitness business, this might include topics like "home workout routines for busy parents" or "nutrition tips for weight loss."
-Hospitality businesses could create content around "best date night restaurants in [your city]" or "gluten-free dining options."
+For a fitness business, topics might include "home workout routines for busy parents" or "nutrition tips for weight loss."
+Hospitality businesses could write about "best date night restaurants in [your city]" or "gluten-free dining options."

 Develop a Content Calendar

 Consistency beats perfection every time.
-Create a realistic content schedule you can maintain—whether that's one blog post weekly or bi-weekly.
-Focus on evergreen content that remains relevant over time, supplemented with timely pieces around seasons, events, or industry trends.
+Create a realistic content schedule you can keep up.
+That might be one blog post weekly or bi-weekly.
+Focus on evergreen content that stays relevant.
+Then add timely pieces around seasons, events, or industry trends.

 Optimise for Local Search

-As an SME, your local community is likely your primary market.
-Incorporate location-based keywords naturally throughout your content.
-Instead of targeting broad terms like "fitness classes," focus on "yoga classes in Camden" or "HIIT workouts South London."
+As an SME, your local community is likely your main market.
+Weave location-based keywords naturally into your content.
+Don't target broad terms like "fitness classes."
+Focus on "yoga classes in Camden" or "HIIT workouts South London."

 Master Technical SEO Fundamentals

-Technical SEO might sound intimidating, but the basics are straightforward and crucial for organic growth.
+Technical SEO might sound intimidating.
+But the basics are simple and crucial for organic growth.

 Improve Site Speed

-Google prioritises fast-loading websites, and your visitors will too.
+Google favours fast-loading websites, and so do your visitors.
 A delay of just one second can reduce conversions by 7%.
-Optimise images by compressing them, choose a reliable hosting provider, and consider using a Content Delivery Network (CDN).
+Compress your images.
+Choose a reliable hosting provider.
+And consider a Content Delivery Network (CDN).

 Ensure Mobile Responsiveness

-With over 60% of searches happening on mobile devices, your website must perform flawlessly on smartphones and tablets.
-Google's Mobile-Friendly Test can quickly identify any issues.
+Over 60% of searches happen on mobile devices.
+So your website must work flawlessly on smartphones and tablets.
+Google's Mobile-Friendly Test quickly flags any issues.

 Fix Crawling and Indexing Issues

-Submit an XML sitemap to Google Search Console and regularly check for crawl errors.
-Ensure your important pages aren't accidentally blocked by robots.txt files or "noindex" tags.
+Submit an XML sitemap to Google Search Console.
+Check for crawl errors regularly.
+Make sure your important pages aren't accidentally blocked by robots.txt files or "noindex" tags.

 Master Technical SEO Fundamentals

-Google prioritises fast-loading websites, and your visitors will too
+Google favours fast-loading websites, and so do your visitors

 Delay of just one second can reduce conversions by 7%